 Copies can also be down-loaded from the publications page.

-The leaflet on dragonflies and damselflies has been revised and the new version alss available to down-load.
+The leaflet on dragonflies and damselflies has been revised and the new version is also available to down-load.

 If you do not pay your membership subscription by Direct Debit, please may we remind you that your subscription for 2019 is now due